-These homework assignments (see the "Textbook Homework Problems" link under "Course Information" on the website) are due just about each Monday, Wednesday, and Friday of the semester.
+These homework assignments (see the "Textbook Homework Problems" link under "Course Information" on the website) are due before each lecture.
+Doing these problems prepares you for the lectures.

 TEXT HOMEWORK:

 In addition to online homework, there are homework problems assigned from the text (see the "Textbook Homework Problems" link under "Course Information" on the website) that you will turn in during Discussion sections.
 The online homework sets are not inclusive of all the types of problems expected for you to master.
 This is why additional homework problems are assigned from the text.
 To do well in this course, you must take both formats of homework seriously.